Before

 The advantages below apply only to coal forges with a bottom blast design.
 This does not suggest that side blast forges are in any way, inferior to bottom blast forges- they aren't.
 This is simply a comparison of two bottom blast style forges; the brake drum forge vs. the properly designed firepot and tuyere.

-The tools of the blacksmith's trade are very expensive.
-If you aren't sure that blacksmithing is something that you would want to invest lots of money and time into, then go back to the recommendations above and/or enroll in some more blacksmith classes until you know whether or not you would like to be a blacksmith.
-Otherwise plan to spend lots of money to get started because the blacksmith's trade is very expensive and will remain expensive for a very long time.
+The blacksmith's trade is very expensive and will remain expensive for a very long time.
 Building 'cheap' equipment will actually cost more money in the long run compared with paying for the best equipment in the beginning.
 Remember that if you invest in cheap junk equipment then you will be purchasing equipment twice- once when you bought the cheap lower quality stuff, and again when you purchase the higher quality tools because the cheaper stuff didn't perform well enough.

-The first thing visitors notice about this website, is that there are no 'brake drum forges' anywhere in the coal forge pages.
+The first thing visitors notice about the Beautiful Iron website, is that there are no 'brake drum forges' anywhere in the coal forge pages.

 Enroll in a blacksmithing class near you.
 The blacksmithing class must be taught by an experienced blacksmith.
 Avoid learning from other beginners (the blind leading the blind).
 In a good class environment the beginner will have the best opportunity to learn fire maintenance, heating the iron, and get to try out a good forge for themselves.
 The class experience will give the beginner an opportunity to learn if they would like to continue the craft of blacksmithing and find out what it is like to work with good equipment.
 Learn how to use a good high quality forge BEFORE building your own forge.